jackmcgaughey/reddit-meme-generator/README.md

 # Reddit Meme Generator

-A simple yet powerful tool to discover, generate, and customize memes from Reddit.
+A simple yet powerful tool to discover, generate, and customize memes from Reddit, now with AI-powered meme regeneration!

 ## Features